 - AUD: $2.72 - $99.90

 - EUR: €9.56 - €16.76

 - EUR: €18.56 - €36.00

 - AUD: $29.97 - $58.12

 Epstein Barr Virus & Cancer: What’s the Connection?

-What you need to know is that herpetic viruses such as EBV are often behind autoimmune disorders such as lupus, MS, and Hashimoto’s thyroiditis.
-And the EBV could even be fueling your breast cancer.
+What you need to know is that herpetic viruses such as EBV are often behind autoimmune disorders such as lupus, MS, and Hashimoto’s thyroiditis. and the EBV could even be fuelling breast cancer.

 Doctors rarely look to EBV as a cause of illness as the patient is often asymptomatic of the virus.
 Yet, a person suffering from a thyroid condition, auto-immune disorder, or cancer likely had a case of mono back in the college days that never really left their system.
 It just took up a new residence within the body and started causing more serious problems.
 And it is not just mono, but shingles, herpes, and a myriad of other viruses.

 For years, researchers have been linking viruses to the development of cancers such as various lymphomas.
 Recently, however, the connection to breast cancer has been found to be incredibly strong.